INFORMATION FOR TOWN FANS

 Train / Tube

-Note: There are no planned engineering works on the day of the match.
+Note: There are planned engineering works on the Metropolitan, Circle and Hammersmith & City lines

 Canons Park underground station on the Jubilee Line is a five minute walk from The Hive Stadium.
-From Liverpool Street, take the Metropolitan Line to Finchley Road and cross over the platform to the Jubilee Line.
-It should take a bit less than an hour.
+From Liverpool Street, take the Central Line to Bond Street and change for the Jubilee Line.
+Alternatively, if you are on a train from Ipswich that stops at Stratford you can pick the Jubilee Line up at Stratford.
+Whichever route you take, it should take a bit less than an hour.
 You will spot the ground on the right side as the train approaches Canons Park.
 (There is also a great view of the Wembley arch from the platform).
 From Canons Park, come out of the station and turn left onto Whitchurch Lane.
 After 200 feet you will see the pedestrian entrance to The Hive on your right.

 Queensbury underground station, also on the Jubilee Line is around a ten minute walk.
 To get to the Hive, turn left out of the station on to Turner Road.
 Continue to the end of the road, turn right and you will see the entrance to The Hive across the road.

 Edgware Station, on the Northern Line, is about a one mile walk from the ground.
 From Liverpool Street, the easiest way is to walk to Moorgate (5 minutes) to join the Northern Line.